Reddit, Twitter, and 200 Others Say Ending Net Neutrality Could Ruin Cyber Monday - Slashdot

 I am a supporter of Net Neutrality.
 However off the wall statements doesn't help the cause.
 Being that I expect 80% of Cyber Monday is via Amazon, and 15% going via other big names.
 That these companies are willing to pay for premium access.
 What is more worrisome, is that in today's political climate.
 That pressure can be put on the ISPs to Slow down companies that they don't like.
 Currently CNN by the Trump administration.
 But when the Democrats get back in office, it could target Fox News.
 Slowing

+Here's a different view, based on actual economics and studies and stuff... [marginalrevolution.com]

+I'm one of the ones who think the FCC regulating Internet access under Title II just leads over time to established/entrenched interests using that to preserve the status quo and prevent innovation and change which might

-Re: The mostest irony EVAR (Score:3)
+Re: The mostest irony EVAR (Score:4, Insightful)

 Again you are being stupid about the topic.